 Primary 1 registration 2023: 27 schools oversubscribed in Phase 2A

 Which primary schools conducted balloting in Phase 2A?
-Use the interactive map to find out the results for every school.
+Use the interactive map to find out.

 SINGAPORE: A total of 27 primary schools were oversubscribed in Phase 2A of the Primary 1 registration exercise this year, data from the Ministry of Education (MOE) showed on Friday (Jul 21).